+MEMBERSHIP

-MEMBERSHIP Tricia Eidsmoe, Director 1451 Grey Road, Midland, MI 48640 Tel: 989-631-0079 Email: tennisbums@charter.net
+Tricia Eidsmoe, Director 1451 Grey Road, Midland, MI 48640

+Email: tennisbums@charter.net

-The National Grange is having a membership contest this year.
-The goal is to create a display promoting your Grange and to use it in the community your Grange serves.
+Last year the National Grange membership contest was to create a display promoting your Grange and to use it in the community your Grange serves.
 Grange displays should promote the active role your Grange takes in its community by highlighting the activities and functions your Grange puts on, the community service projects it engages in and the future vision of the membership.
 The displays can also briefly highlight the history of the organization.
 Displays should be visually appealing, including pictures to enhance the viewer's experience.